apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md

     LINES TERMINATED BY '0102'
     ```

-7. Import the data from the local file'testData 'into the p1, p2 partitions in the table of'testTbl' in the database'testDb 'and skip the first 3 lines.
+7. Import the data from the local file `testData` into the p1, p2 partitions in the table of `testTbl` in the database `testDb` and skip the first 3 lines.

         ```sql
         LOAD DATA LOCAL